As an Amazon Associate I earn from qualifying purchases.

 - You can add some fresh orange flesh on top and sprinkle powdered sugar before serving.

-- Serve with vegan ice cream, vegan yogurt, or vegan whipped cream on top!
+- Serve with vegan banana ice cream, vegan yogurt, or vegan whipped cream on top!

 - At room temperature – Place any leftovers in a sealed cake box or cake tin and store it in a cool, dry area for 2 to 3 days.